USANA® Vitamin K2

 This makes USANA Vitamin K2 important for more than bone health.
 It offers significant support for maintaining healthy cardiovascular function by supporting your body’s natural ability to keep your heart and blood vessels healthy and flexible.*

 If maintaining good circulation is at the heart of your healthy lifestyle, USANA Vitamin K2 is a great addition to your supplement routine.
-And it pairs perfectly with Proflavanol C100 to help keep your blood flowing.*
+And it pairs perfectly with Proflavanol C to help keep your blood flowing.*

 Frequently Asked Questions About Vitamin K2